rohitg00/kubernetes-resources/README.md

 # Kubernetes Resources

-A curated list of awesome Kubernetes resources and projects, inspired by the [awesome-kubernetes](https://github.com/rohitg00/awesome-kubernetes) repository by Rohit Ghumare. 🌟
+A curated list of awesome Kubernetes resources and projects, inspired by the [awesome-kubernetes](https://github.com/rohitg00/awesome-kubernetes) repository 🌟

 ## Contents
 - [Tutorials and Guides](#tutorials-and-guides)